-About Edward Hopper’s New York window with cats… It’s a reimagining by Cat Artist Deborah Julian.
+Edward Hopper’s New York window with cats… It’s a reimagining by Cat Artist Deborah Julian, conjuring a whimsical pairing.
 Hopper’s a curious character.
-You get an uncertain range of ideas about him.
+You get an wide range of ideas about him.
 Like with cats.

 by David Stone

 “Sometimes talking to Eddie is just like dropping a stone in a well, except that it doesn’t thump when it hits bottom,” his wife, Jo, once said.

 In her diary, she kept meticulous notes about his works in progress.
 Those included their lifetime of domestic battles, some of them physical.

 Dropping her own career as an artist, she promoted and managed Edward’s.